GPU computing with Chapel

 • here.gpus[0] is the first GPU on this locale

-Let’s try some of these out on Cedar:
+Let’s try some of these out; store this code as test.chpl:

 writeln("Locales: ", Locales);